UweKeim/atoms/README.md

 I had to patch the executables because of a bug in the Turbo Pascal runtime/compiler for faster processors.
 See [this german c't article](https://www.heise.de/ct/hotline/Nicht-schon-wieder-Runtime-Error-200-307662.html) about details of the **Runtime Error 200**.
 Download the patching tool as "ctbppat.zip" from [this location](https://www.heise.de/ct/artikel/c-t-Systeminfo-2859100.html).

+To play the game, locate the VirtualBox image in the "vm" sub folder and run it in VirtualBox.

+Inside the MS-DOS machine, the game is located in the folder **"C:\uwekeim\atoms"**.
+Start the **"atoms.exe"** executable.